 TPS6 - All requests for arboricultural works will be assessed after consideration of advice from an Arborist or other relevant expert.
 Priorities for inspection shall be on a risk-assessed basis and urgent health and safety issues will be prioritised and action taken by the Clerk.
 In general, TP9 and TP10 will apply and the Council reserves its right to consider or refuse these and other works.
-Tree planting or felling will be referred to the Assets, Inclusion and Development Committee and Climate and Ecological Emergency Committee for their consideration.
-Each committee will make a recommendation direct to Full Council that will make a decision.
-Where trees have Tree Preservation Orders they will be referred to the Planning Committee for consideration.
+Tree planting or felling will be referred to the Assets, Inclusion and Development Committee for its consideration.
+Where trees have Tree Preservation Orders they will be referred to the Planning and Environment Committee for consideration.
+The Climate Emergency Committee will consider the recommendations from these Committees and will make a recommendation to Full Council.